 - Limited Liability Partnerships (LLP) are similar to LPs, but differ in that they do not have General Partners; all LLP owners have limited personal liability for business debts.

-Series Limited Liability Companies (Series LLC)
+Forming a Series Limited Liability Company (Series LLC)

 Though traditional Corporations and LLCs are the most common types of corporate structures, some business entities may need to choose between forming multiple corporations, or a single Series Limited Liability Company (Series LLC).